Sitanshu Yashaschandra

-Sitanshu Yashaschandra Mehta (born 19 August 1941), better known as Sitanshu Yashaschandra, is a Gujarati language poet, playwright, translator and academic from India.
+Sitanshu Yashaschandra Mehta (born 19 August 1941), better known as Sitanshu Yashaschandra, is an Indian Gujarati-language poet, playwright, translator and academic from Gujarat, India.

 He was the President of Gujarati Sahitya Parishad.
 He was awarded the Sahitya Akademi Award given by Sahitya Akademi, India's National Academy of Letters, in 1987 for his poetry collection Jatayu.
 Subsequently, he was awarded the Padma Shri, the fourth highest civilian award by Government of India, in 2006.

 Life

-He was born on 19 August 1941 at Bhuj, Cutch State (now in Kutch, Gujarat, India).
+Sitanshu Yashaschandra was born on 19 August 1941 at Bhuj, Cutch State (now in Kutch, Gujarat, India).
 His family belonged to Petlad.
 His father was a Government Officer.
 He completed BA in Gujarati and Sanskrit from St. Xavier's College, Mumbai and later MA from University of Bombay in 1965.
 He taught Gujarati from 1965 to 1968.
-In 1970, he went to US under Fulbright Scholarship and studied MA in Aesthetics and Comparative Literature from Indiana University.
+In 1970, he went to US under Fulbright Scholarship and studied MA in Aesthetics and Comparative Literature from Indiana University Bloomington.
 He later completed PhD in 1975.
 He went to France for a year under Ford West European Fellowship where he studied, translated in Gujarati and did comparative study of Eugène Ionesco's Macbett and Shakespeare's Macbeth.
 He also completed PhD in 1977 from University of Mumbai under Ramprasad Bakshi.

-Sitanshu married Anjaniben on 8 May 1966.
+Yashaschandra married Anjaniben on 8 May 1966.
 His daughter, Vipasha, was born in 1971, while his son, Aranyak, in 1978.